 I have shared a variety of super easy dishes that you can cook with a can of Tuna.
 Here is a new one!
 The other day, when I had a cold, I wanted to eat Rice Soup, but we had run out of Rice!
-The fridge was nearly empty!
-I only found Italian Arborio Rice and a few cans of Tuna in the pantry.
+I couldn’t believe it.
+I only found Italian Arborio Rice.
+The fridge was nearly empty, but I found a few cans of Tuna in the pantry.
 I decided to cook Tuna Risotto, what else?
 As I was unwell, I could’t bother to stand there and keep stirring it.
 So I mixed everything in a saucepan and just simmered for 15 to 20 minutes.
 The result was really good and I quickly took a photo of it.
 Now I am sharing how I cooked it.
 You got to try this dish.
 Super simple, super easy, very cheap, and it was delicious with Lemon Juice, that’s important.

 1 tablespoon Olive Oil